priyanka10Wandhare/The_Internet_Folks_Assignment/README.md

 # The_Internet_Folks_Assignment
 <b>Problem Statement<b/>

-You run a SaaS Platform that enables user to make their communities and add members to it.
+<p>You run a SaaS Platform that enables user to make their communities and add members to it.
 Each user, can create a community and (automatically) gets assigned the Community Admin role.
-They can add other users to the community who get assigned the Community Member role.
+They can add other users to the community who get assigned the Community Member role.</p>

 <strong>User Stories (Features)<strong/>
 Module: Authentication